apache/doris-website/docs/ecosystem/bi/powerbi.md

 ## Load data locally and create models

-1. Start the PowerBI Desktop
+1. Start the Power BI Desktop

    ![jdbc connector download](/images/powerbi/bi-powerbi-en-1.png)

-2. Open the PowerBI Desktop screen and click Create Report.
+2. Open the Power BI Desktop screen and click Create Report.
 If a local report exists, you can open it.

    ![start page](/images/powerbi/bi-powerbi-en-2.png)